gv4psanche/bitsnbytes-sales-performance-review/README.md

    <div>
     <b>Revenue Growth and Peak Performance:</b>
     <ul>
-     <li>FY2019-FY2021 saw a YoY healthy and steady growth of 25% (up by $1M).</li>
+     <li>2019-2021 saw a YoY healthy and steady growth of 25% (up by $1M).</li>
-     <li>FY2020 was the strongest year, with sales consistently growing each quarter as a result of the COVID-19 pandemic.</li>
+     <li>2020 was the strongest year, with sales consistently growing each quarter as a result of the COVID-19 pandemic.</li>
-    <li>Q4 FY2020 saw revenue peaked at $3M ($1.25M in December 2020), making it the best-performing period.</li>
+     <li>Q4 2020 saw revenue peaked at $3M ($1.25M in December 2020), making it the best-performing period.</li>
     </ul>
    </div>
    <div>
     <b>Declining Trend in 2021</b>
     <ul>
-     <li>Q1-Q2 FY2021 saw the beginning of the market cooling down by $1M.</li>
+     <li>Q1-Q2 saw the beginning of the market cooling down by $1M.</li>
+     <li>Q3-Q4 revenue decline suggests a major downturn, likely caused by external market conditions, reduced consumer demand, or internal operational shifts.</li>
      <li>A sales anomaly and significant decline occurred in 2022, particularly in Q4, with October ($178K), November ($208K), and December ($262K) marking the lowest revenue months.</li>
-     <li>The Q3 and Q4 revenue decline suggests a major downturn, likely caused by external market conditions, reduced consumer demand, or internal operational shifts.</li>
     </ul>
    </div>